 This weekly club is open to all students interested in learning about and playing the trading card game Magic: the gathering.
 The club gives new players the chance to learn how to play and gives experienced players the chance to improve their skills.
 At each gathering students get the chance to play, trade, and discuss magic cards as well as general socialization.
 The club supports multiple formats of play as well as helping students create decks and skills that they may use at local tournaments if they wish.

 Theater productions at North consist of main stage comedies, dramas, and one musical a year which is performed in the Clarence Johnson Auditorium, as well as intimate or experimental plays done in our Studio Theater.
 Opportunities are created not only for students to perform in the shows, but to work on sets, props, costumes, lights, sound, and publicity.
 Special opportunities are also created for students to assist the directors on the main stage shows and even direct their own shows in the Studio Theater.

-WDGC Radio Club
+WDGC Radio Club- Mr. Waite

-The Women in STEM club strives to provide an opportunities for students to follow their passions within the STEM fields.
-We are developing leaders that will are making a difference in the world.
+The Women in STEM club strives to provide an opportunity for students to follow their passions within the STEM fields.
+We are developing leaders that are making a difference in the world.
 Within the club we are creating a network to allow students to learn from each other, former students, and women involved in STEM careers.

 DGN YOGA CLUB - Ms. McDonald

 Students come to relax, stretch and start their day out feeling energized and ready to attack the day!
 Yoga can help students lower their stress, relieve anxiety, improve brain function, increase flexibility, build stronger bones & improve their sense of balance.
 All students are welcome to join in the fun.
 Dress comfortably, bring a towel and water.
 Mats are provided unless students prefer to use their own mats from home.